75 Free Easy Quilt Patterns for Beginners

-- Quilts Patterns with straight-forward, simple piecing.
-Look for patterns that are easy to assemble and use simple basic shapes such as large squares or rectangles.
-In my opinion, your first couple of quilting projects should be quick and easy to ensure you finish them and build up your “quilting confidence”
+- Easy Quilts Patterns with straight-forward, simple piecing.
+Look for a pattern that is easy to assemble and uses basic shapes such as large squares or rectangles.
+In my opinion, your first couple of quilting projects should be fast and easy to ensure you finish them and build up your “quilting confidence”

 - Precuts.
 Another suggestion for a beginner quilting pattern is one that is made using precuts. (keep reading to learn more about precut fabrics.)

-Many of the quilt patterns I am sharing are designed to use precut fabric (my favorite way to quilt.)
-Precuts come in various shapes (fat quarter, layer cake, jelly roll or charm pack.)
+Many of the quilt designs I am sharing today are designed to use precut fabric (my favorite way to quilt.)
+Precuts come in various shapes (fat quarter bundles, layer cakes, jelly rolls, or charm packs.)

 I personally love using precuts as they can cut your cutting and prep time in half!

-Plus a selection of precuts allows you to include so many different patterns of fabric that you might not have been able to afford if you were using yardage.
+Another bonus of using precuts is a selection of precuts allows you to include so many different patterns of fabric that you might not have been able to afford to add to your fabric collection if you were purchasing yardage.

 Where to Purchase Precuts for Quilting

-The free quilt patterns showcased in this round up are perfect for every skill level from beginner to a seasoned pro.
+The free quilt patterns showcased in this round-up are perfect for quilters of all skill levels, from beginner quilters to seasoned pros.
 (Even the most seasoned quilter likes a quick and easy project every now and then, lol.)

 Recommended Supplies for a Beginning Quilter